Trump hints at European immigration restrictions

 According to the interview posted by the Times of London, Trump also criticized the Obama administration's response to the civil war in Syria, suggesting it missed an opportunity to head off what has become a humanitarian catastrophe.

-"It's a very bad thing, we had a chance to do something when we had the line in the sand and . . . nothing happened.
+"It's a very bad thing, we had a chance to do something when we had the line in the sand and... nothing happened.
 That was the only time.
 And now, it's sort of very late.
 It's too late," he said.
 "But Aleppo was nasty.
 I mean when you see them shooting old ladies walking out of town -- they can't even walk and they're shooting 'em -- it almost looks like they're shooting 'em for sport.
-Ah no, that's . . . a terrible situation."
+Ah no, that's... a terrible situation."

 The government of German Chancellor Angela Merkel, who will run for a fourth term in elections this year, has been among the most open to Syrian refugees -- and Trump suggested those policies have been a "big mistake."